0xbtk/portfolio/README.md

 | Caviar          | [Source](https://github.com/code-423n4/2023-04-caviar-findings/blob/main/data/btk-Q.md)    | grade-a     | Solidity |

 ### Pashov Audit Group

+As a member of **Pashov Audit Group**, I’ve contributed to security audits across a wide range of protocols.
+Below are some of the notable ones:

 | Audit     | PDF report                                                                               |
 |-----------------|--------------------------------------------------------------------------------------------|